Bijesse/visits-app/README.md

 # Sample Node Application using Docker
 This repository contains a basic application that is intended to run locally on your device and counts the numbers of visitors to the site

-The application in this exercise has been build for Docker.
-It makes use of [Redis](https://hub.docker.com/_/redis) and [Alpine](https://hub.docker.com/_/alpine) images found in the Docker Hub.
+The application in this exercise has been built for Docker.
+It makes use of the [Redis](https://hub.docker.com/_/redis) and [Alpine](https://hub.docker.com/_/alpine) images found on the Docker Hub.
 Follow the instructions below to run the app.

 ## Requirements:
 In order to participate in this exercise you will need...